MaloEtchegoyen/MaloEtchegoyen/README.md

 # ABOUT ME:
-Studant in Multimedia, Web Development and Digital Media at IUT du Limousin, Limoges (France).
+Student in Multimedia, Web Development and Digital Media at IUT du Limousin, Limoges (France).

 ## SOCIALS: